KinsaleDojo/Sushi-Card-Test/Sample.md

+1. List item one.

+    List item one continued with a second paragraph followed by an Indented block.

+        $ ls *.sh
+        $ mv *.sh ~/tmp

+    List item continued with a third paragraph.

+2. List item two continued with an open block.

+    This paragraph is part of the preceding list item.

+    * This list is nested and does not require explicit item continuation.

+       This paragraph is part of the preceding list item.

+    * List item b.

+    This paragraph belongs to item two of the outer list.

+3. List item three
+4. Sample
+    * list2

 1. Before you can do anything, you're going to need an account on the App Inventor website.
 Go to [dojo.soy/appinv-start ](http://dojo.soy/appinv-start)and then click on the "Create apps!" button at the top-right of the screen.
   ![](/assets/Create apps button.png)
 2. The website will ask you to sign in with a Google account.
 If you don't have one, you'll need to create one or use your parent/guardian's account.